 Most patients with relapsed or refractory NHL receive second-line therapy (treatment other than the type used the first time around), sometimes followed by stem cell transplantation.
 Additional treatments for relapsed or refractory lymphomas may be available through a clinical trial.

-For a list of drugs used in the treatment of NHL, including drugs approved for relapsed or refractory NHL, see page 38 of LLS' free booklet Non-Hodgkin Lymphoma.
+For a list of drugs used in the treatment of NHL, including drugs approved for relapsed or refractory NHL, see Drug Information in LLS's free booklet Non-Hodgkin Lymphoma.

 Relapsed Diffuse Large B-Cell Lymphoma (DLBCL).
 For patients whose first treatment did not work (refractory) or whose cancer returned (relapsed) within a year of first treatment, axicabtagene ciloleucel is recommended for patients with intention to proceed to CAR T-cell therapy.
 For patients whose disease relapsed beyond one year of first treatment with intention to proceed to transplant, additional chemotherapy (called a “salvage” treatment) followed by high-dose therapy and autologous stem cell transplant is recommended.
 For relapsed DLBCL when at least two kinds of treatment have failed, additional treatment options include: